 The Perry School Board convened Monday evening in regular session.

-The meeting concluded with a closed session for the annual evaluation of the Superintendent.
-To learn more about the Perry School Board meeting, listen to today’s Perry Fareway Let’s Talk Dallas County program at RaccoonValleyRadio.com.
+To learn more about the Perry School Board meeting, listen to today’s Perry Fareway Let’s Talk Dallas County program on air and at RaccoonValleyRadio.com.